devleaks/followthegreens/docs/index.md

 # Installation

-Release 2 will not work on X-Plane 11.
+Newer releases (2 or above) will not work on X-Plane 11.
 If you want to use Follow the greens on X-Plane 11, you have to use [Release 1](https://github.com/devleaks/followthegreens/releases/tag/1.7.0).

 FtG plugin is written in the python language.